aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 | **Zip**  | Exposes the stream as a [ZipFile object](https://docs.python.org/3/library/zipfile.html)         | ZipTransform  |
 | **CSV**  | Parses each line as a CSV object, returning dictionary objects                                   | CsvTransform  |

-Common options like gunzipping a stream and parsing data as CSV can be enabled directly on the constructor:
+Common options like processing a gzipped stream or parsing data as CSV can be enabled directly on the constructor:

 === "Enabling inflation of gzip data"